FatulM/dart_sealed/sealed_writer/README.md

 Generate sealed class hierarchy for Dart and Flutter.

+**NOTE** that this is only a clone of the upstream git repository which I have fixed some issues and updated some dependencies.

 ## Features

 * Generate sealed class with abstract super type and data subclasses.